CNES/WASP/README.md

 # WASP - Weighted Average Synthesis Processor

-Image processing chain based on OTB to create composite cloud-free images of Sentinel-2 or Venus Level-2A products distributed by the [Theia Land data centre](https://theia.cnes.fr/atdistrib/rocket/#/home).
+Image processing chain based on OTB to create monthly syntheses of cloud-free reflectances for Sentinel-2 or Venus Level-2A products distributed by the [Theia Land data centre](https://theia.cnes.fr/atdistrib/rocket/#/home).

 ## Inputs, algorithm and outputs
-The processing chain creates a composite image of multiple Level-2A products produced with MAJA(LINK).
+The processing chain creates a composite image of multiple Level-2A tiles produced with [MAJA](http://www.cesbio.ups-tlse.fr/multitemp/?p=6203).
 A database of over 150.000 freely distributed products is available under:
 * [Level-2A products](https://theia.cnes.fr/atdistrib/rocket/#/search?page=1&collection=SENTINEL2&processingLevel=LEVEL2A)

 The algorithm to combine the inputs into one single synthesis is described [here](http://www.cesbio.ups-tlse.fr/multitemp/?p=13976).